 A number of issues collide in autumn which can lead to an increase in lameness incidences in spring-calving, grass-based dairy farms.

-A thin sole is easier to penetrate than a thick sole, which offers more protection to the cow.
-Therefore, it is easier for stones and other foreign objects to get lodged in cows’ feet.
+A thin, low sole is easier to penetrate than a wide, high sole, which offers more protection to the cow.
+Therefore, it is easier for stones and other foreign objects to get lodged in cows’ feet as they walk on roadways and concrete yards.

 Walking on wet roads is more difficult for cows and often there can be loose stone on wet roads or stone that is easily disturbed and comes away with the foot after being walked on.